dboudreau00/BruceEDR-Framework/README.md

 ## ⚠️ Honest scope

-This is a **hardened prototype plus real integration layers** — not a shippable commercial EDR.
-It runs, detects, and contains on a real machine, and its detection logic is regression-tested offline on every build.
-But two capabilities are gated behind Microsoft programs and cannot be delivered as loadable artifacts here (see [External gates](#external-gates)), the new ETW monitors have not been soak-tested against a live fleet, and no third party has audited any of it.
-Use it for labs, research, detection engineering, and learning.

 Where a technique is evadable, the code says so in a comment.
 That is deliberate — a security tool that overstates itself is worse than one that admits its edges.